A Selection of the Best Pizza Restaurants in Jerusalem.

 - P2 (Not Kosher)

 P2 serves Italian thin-crust pizza in the heart of Jerusalem and they also have gluten-free pizza.
 Other interesting dishes include panzanella salad, calzone and gnocchi.
-They do not have a menu online and do not deliver, but do offer take-away.
+The P2 English menu is available on their website, and every dish can be ordered as a vegan or gluten-free option for no extra charge.
+They recently started delivering to most of Jerusalem.

 - Chili Pizza (Not Kosher)